 Keep in contact with your prospects and patents to nurture and maintain the relationship.
 Inquire about their well-being and keep them informed of what's happening at your practice.
 Genuine messaging and timely updates will allow for a continued sense of connection and inclusion during this time of isolation.

 Utilize your team for organized outreach.
-Create a timeline so you know which patients have been contacted and when.
-And be sure to take excellent notes during your conversations.
-This information will serve you well later on in the sales process when it's time to follow-up.
+Create a timeline to know which patients have been contacted and when.
+Be sure to take excellent notes during your conversations.
+This information will serve you well later on in the sales process when it's time to follow up.

-However, you should aim to stay in front of your audience by adding immense value.
 As a physician, surgeon, or health care provider, you're in a unique position to address concerns, debunk inaccurate information, and educate.
-Your communications should showcase your professional expertise, building trust and spread calm.
+However, it would help to stay in front of your audience by adding immense value.
+Your communications should showcase your professional expertise, build trust, and spread calm.

 "Keep your finger on the pulse of your patient's changing needs so your marketing communications align with their emotional state."

 Virtual consults, telemedicine, and online products sales most likely won't replace 100% of your revenue.
-However, what these offerings can do for your business is help you maintain a connection with prospects and patients, and fill your pipeline.
+However, what these offerings can do for your business is help you maintain a connection with prospects, patients and fill your pipeline.
 With a high conversion rate, you'll have prepaid procedures and treatments on the books and ready to go when the time comes for you to re-open your office.

-Connie Kurczewski is specialized in equipping your team with unshakable confidence, a non-pushy selling model, and proven sales skills that build trust, convert patients and elevate practice revenue: Schedule a 30-minute get acquainted call to learn more.
+Connie Kurczewski specializes in equipping your team with unshakable confidence, a non-pushy selling model, and proven sales skills that build trust, convert patients and elevate practice revenue: Schedule a 30-minute get-acquainted call to learn more.